This post may contain affiliate links. See our disclosure policy.

 Did you know there are many health benefits to eating pumpkin?
 Just ½ cup of pumpkin provides 100% of the recommended daily intake of Vitamin A which aids vision.
 Pumpkin is a rich source of the antioxidant beta carotene, and 1 cup of pumpkin has more potassium than a banana!
 Now, you can feel good about making Dinner in a Pumpkin for your family.

 Pumpkin seeds are also good for you, so don’t throw away the seeds when you clean out your pumpkin!
-You can turn them into a yummy treat as well – a treat that is much healthier to snack on than candy.
+You can turn them into a yummy treat as well, a treat that is much healthier to snack on than candy, but just as fun!.
 Pumpkin seeds are packed with magnesium, protein, and zinc.
-You can toss them with butter and salt and roast them in the oven, or for more flavor you can season them.
+You can toss them with butter and salt and roast them in the oven, or for more flavor, you can season them.
 This Sweet and Spicy Pumpkin Seeds recipe is my favorite!

 If I haven’t convinced you to make this hearty and delicious Dinner in a Pumpkin for your family yet, I’ll throw in one more benefit – the clean up is super easy.
 Instead of having to scrub a casserole dish, you get to throw it away!